aoriens/news-service/README.md

 - `user_id` - the identifier of existing [User](#User).
 An integer, required.
 - `description` - the description of the author.
 A string, required.

+### InCategory

+A request to create categories.
+Fields:

+- `names` - names of categories to create and nest subsequently in the parent-to-child order.
+This is an array of strings, required.
+It must contain at least one element.
+Example: `["fp", "haskell", "ghc"]` will result in creating `fp` category containing just created `haskell` category containing just created `ghc` category.
+- `parent_category_item_id` - the identifier of an existing
+  [CategoryItem](#CategoryItem) where a new category will be created.
+When no one specified, a new root category will be created.
+An integer, optional.

 ### InImage